TIBCOSoftware/snappy-on-k8s/charts/spark-hs/README.md

 # A Helm chart for Spark History Server
-[Spark History Server](https://spark.apache.org/docs/latest/monitoring.html#viewing-after-the-fact) Web UI allows users to view job execution details even after the application has finished.
-Spark applications should be configured to log events to a directory which Spark History Server will read from to construct the visualization.
-The directory can be a local file path, an HDFS path, or any alternative file system supported by Hadoop APIs.
+[Spark History Server](https://spark.apache.org/docs/latest/monitoring.html#viewing-after-the-fact) Web UI allows users to view job execution details even after the application has finished execution.
+To use History Server, Spark applications should be configured to log events to a directory from which Spark History Server will read events to construct the job execution visualization.
+The events directory can be a local file path, an HDFS path, or any alternative file system supported by Hadoop APIs.

 ## Chart Details
-This chart launches a Spark History Server on Kubernetes.
+This chart launches Spark History Server on Kubernetes.
 History server can read events from any HDFS compatible system (GCS/S3/HDFS) or a file system path mounted on the pod.
 A user can set GCS bucket URI in 'historyServerConf.eventsDir' attribute.
-Alternatively, to use a file system path a user can set 'historyServerConf.enablePVC' to true and specify the events directory path in 'historyServerConf.eventsDir'

 *Note:* This README file describes history server configuration to read history events from GCS bucket